Source: Bessie Hull, improvised

 suggested by other recipes I looked at.
 The parmesan was strictly my

 I tried this once wrapping bacon over the top.
 OK as far as it

 goes, but seems unnecessary.

 I sometimes use 2 lb. ground beef in a larger baking dish.
 Everything

-else can be measured the same.
-Ground beef leaner than 80% comes out
+else can be measured the same or bumped up a bit.
+Ground beef leaner than

 80% comes out drier.
 I haven't tried anything less lean.